 The geographical workforce investment area is Jefferson and Franklin counties of Missouri which is a part of the St. Louis metropolitan area.
 The Missouri Job Centers are located in the largest communities within the region, Arnold in Jefferson County - population of 21,134 and Washington in Franklin County - population of 13,982 (citydata.com).
-Jefferson and Franklin counties are suburbs of St. Louis with both urban and rural communities.
+In Jefferson County, the Black population increased by nearly 33 percent, but decreased by 3 percent in Franklin County.
+In 2010, the Black population numbers just over 2,600 in Jefferson and Franklin Counties, representing approximately 1 percent of the total population of each county.
+The Hispanic or Latino population in the Jefferson/Franklin Consortium increased.
+The minority group numbers just over 4,800 in the Consortium, an increase of 106 percent in Franklin